0%

 • Placement

-Place as active (top) spirit in any lane unless stated otherwise
+Place as active (top) spirit in any plane unless stated otherwise

 Normal Summon Example